w5ngu/DCARA_ICE_Plan/README.md

 ## Opening an Issue ##

-Reference the _CHIRP .csv file when opening an issue.
+Reference the _RTSystems.csv file when opening an issue.
 This is easier to reference than the .xls(x) files.